awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 # Amazon EKS Kubernetes versions<a name="kubernetes-versions"></a>

 The Kubernetes project is rapidly evolving with new features, design updates, and bug fixes\.
-The community releases new Kubernetes minor versions, such as 1\.17, as generally available approximately every three months, and each minor version is supported for approximately nine months after it is first released\.
+The community releases new Kubernetes minor versions, such as 1\.17, as generally available approximately every three months, and each minor version is supported for approximately twelve months after it is first released\.

 ## Available Amazon EKS Kubernetes versions<a name="available-versions"></a>

 The following Kubernetes versions are currently available for new clusters in Amazon EKS:
-+ 1\.17\.6
++ 1\.17\.9
-+ 1\.16\.8
++ 1\.16\.13
 + 1\.15\.11
 + 1\.14\.9

 Unless your application requires a specific version of Kubernetes, we recommend that you choose the latest available Kubernetes version supported by Amazon EKS for your clusters\.
 As new Kubernetes versions become available in Amazon EKS, we recommend that you proactively update your clusters to use the latest available version\.
 For more information, see [Updating an Amazon EKS cluster Kubernetes version](update-cluster.md)\.
+For more information, see [Amazon EKS Kubernetes release calendar](#kubernetes-release-calendar) and [Amazon EKS version deprecation and FAQ](#version-deprecation)\.

 ## Kubernetes 1\.17<a name="kubernetes-1.17"></a>